We've been encountering an issue with phabricator's ssh

 users's keys, responding with:

 Permission denied (publickey).

-After setting the sshd log level to VERBOSE I could see the following:
+After setting the sshd log level on the server to VERBOSE I could see the following:

 that when given a key as an argument, the script returns only the